 Current Data Activities and Efforts

-- Archives Processing and Data Exploitation Meeting over the course of two days in August of 2018, brought together members of the science community at NASA’s Glenn Research Center to discuss archives processing and data management.
+Over the course of two days in August of 2018 this workshop brought together members of the science community at NASA’s Glenn Research Center to discuss archives processing and data management.
 The workshop’s primary goal was to bring thought-leaders from Earth Science, Astrophysics, Heliophysics, Planetary Science, and High-End Computing together to discuss similarities, differences, and challenges that each division faces to help shape SMD’s strategy around scientific data and computing.

 Workshop on Maximizing the Scientific Return of NASA Data